strapi/documentation/docs/developer-docs/latest/development/backend-customization/controllers.md

 ### Extending core controllers

-Default controllers are created for each content-type.
-These default controllers are used to return responses to API requests (e.g. when `GET /api/articles/3` is accessed, the `findOne` method of the default controller for the "Article" content-type is called).
+Default controllers and actions are created for each content-type.
+These default controllers are used to return responses to API requests (e.g. when `GET /api/articles/3` is accessed, the `findOne` action of the default controller for the "Article" content-type is called).
 Default controllers can be customized to implement your own logic.
 The following code examples should help you get started.

 :::tip
-A core controller can be replaced entirely by [creating a custom controller](#adding-a-new-controller) and naming it the same as the core controller (e.g. `find`, `findOne`, `create`, `update`, or `delete`).
+An action from a core controller can be replaced entirely by [creating a custom controller](#adding-a-new-controller) and naming the action the same as the original action (e.g. `find`, `findOne`, `create`, `update`, or `delete`).
 :::

 ::::: details Collection type examples